niguen/9LinesGenerator/README.md

 ## Future improvements

 In this section a number of future imprpovements is listed that can be implemented to improve the algorithm or expand its functionality.

+Please find a similar implementation of the str8ts game on [GitHub](https://github.com/daandtu/Str8ts)